Shergy82/broad-oak-group-app/workspace/PUSH_NOTIFICATIONS_GUIDE.md

 ## Step 1: Deploy Your Cloud Function

 Before you can configure keys, you must have successfully deployed your backend function code.
+This is because the application needs to call a live function to get the security key for subscribing.

 1. Open your terminal in the project's root directory.
 2. Run the following command: